xye7ei/gllc/README.md

                 yield (r1, r2), inp2
 ```

-For the `Or` expression, parsing yield results from its every operands independently.
-High potential of parallelism show up here.
+For the `Or` expression, the parsing yields results from both its operands, and results from either branch don't depend on the other branch.
+You can even think about submitting the parsing task of each operands to a parallel execution context.

 ``` python
 class Or(PExpr):